glueckpress/stringintelligenz/readme.txt

 = How long will this plugin be maintained? =

-At least until its translations are merged into the default German language packs for WordPress core.
+At least until its general goal of inclusive language in WordPress core is reflected by default German language packs.

 = How can I contribute? =

-Yay! :) The easiest way for you to contribute would be to just post your suggestions over in the [plugin forums](https://wordpress.org/support/plugin/stringintelligenz/#new-post).
+The easiest way for you to contribute would be to just post your suggestions over in the [plugin forums](https://wordpress.org/support/plugin/stringintelligenz/#new-post).
 We monitor these forums closely and will definitely reply to any suggestions you make.

 Contributing strings directly can get a bit tricky technically, but if you’re up for it, just shoot Caspar (@glueckpress) a message via [WordPress Slack](https://make.wordpress.org/chat/) or [German WordPress Slack](https://dewp.slack.com/).